arnhemcr/financial/README.md

 either [Ledger] journal entries or this module's CSV records.

 More information and examples can be found in the csv2trn directory.
-Once there, run `go build`.
+Once there and assuming [Go has been installed], build csv2trn by running `go build`.
-For help text run `./csv2trn -h`, and for csv2trn's documentation and examples run `go doc`.

 Translating arbitrary CSV account statements is a challenge for financial software.
 ["The convert command" Ledger 3 Manual] shows the issues